Fusion-Flux/Pettable-Bees/README.md

 ## License

-This template is available under the CC0 license.
+Template is available under the CC0 license.
 Feel free to learn from it and incorporate it into your own projects.